aristanetworks/anta/README.md

 python -V
 ```

-There are differents way to install the requirements.
+There are several ways to install the requirements.

 ### Use the `pip install` command with the git url